 An example of prose is the writing in Catcher in the Rye.

-Origin: ME < MFr < L prosa, for prorsa (oratio), direct (speech) < prorsus, forward, straight on < proversus, pp. of provertere, to turn forward: see pro- & verse
+Origin: Middle English from Middle French from Classical Latin prosa, for prorsa (oratio), direct (speech) from prorsus, forward, straight on from proversus, past participle of provertere, to turn forward: see pro- and amp; verse

 Used by arrangement with John Wiley & Sons, Inc.